Your Fort Collins brewery's QuickBooks shows revenue but can't tell you what a batch of IPA actually cost

 How to choose a developer in Fort Collins

 Hire a team that understands accounting, not just code, and that will layer on QuickBooks or Xero rather than rebuild a ledger.
 Ask how they source clean production data for costing and how they handle TTB excise.
-A good Fort Collins shop ties accounting to your inventory and POS so margins are real, and connects the output to your business intelligence dashboards.
+A good Fort Collins shop ties accounting to your inventory and POS so margins are real, and connects the output to your business intelligence (BI) dashboards.

 - !They want to rebuild the whole ledger; ask why not layer on QuickBooks